Fletton Club Improvers

 FREE ENTRY TO THE everybodysalsa FREESTYLE DISCO: The evening doesn’t end when your class finishes.
 Immediately following your class, the everybodysalsa freestyle disco begins, with a range of fantastic salsa tracks to keep you on your feet until 11.30pm.
 The everybodysalsa freestyle disco is an opportunity to dance, not only with people you have recently met on your course, but also with more experienced dancers too!
 (I guarantee that they don’t bite)

 The everybodysalsa freestyle disco is an essential part of your development.
 A space where you gradually develop confidence in your ability to dance each weeks new steps and moves, and eventually, your own distinctive style of dancing, which is of cause, what the classes are preparing you for, so do stay on and dance, as without practice, progression is harder.
 The freestyle disco is also a great opportunity to invite other members of your class, including your teacher, for a dance.

-When we are not busy preparing your class’s etc. everybodysalsa teachers are always happy to dance with you after your class.
-We get a lot of pleasure watching you progress and are happy to go over anything that you would like assistance with.
+When we are not busy preparing your class’s etc. everybodysalsa teachers welcome the chance to dance with you and your fellow class members after your class.
+We get a lot of pleasure watching you progress and are happy to go over anything that you would like assistance with after your class.